Iris Sun ☀️

 While doing the redesign, we kept the weekly check-in meeting with our client and they seemed satisfied with the progress.
 And we made a design guide and component library to keep the consistency within the team.

-I did 3 interviews, two with art majors, and one with information majors.
-Each of them was done in different stages, which were mid-fi prototypes, MVP, and final hi-fi prototypes.
-This helped me gain useful insights into our design.
-We used different testing methods for different stages, when doing the mid-fi prototype testing, we provided two versions of designs and asked for impressions.
+I did three interviews, each of which was done at different stages.
+When doing the mid-fi prototype testing, we provided two versions of the designs and asked for impressions.
 When doing the MVP and hi-fi interviews, we tested the version that stood out in the mid-fi interviews and asked for further impressions.

 What we did well